eRHaDev/progtest-theme/README.md

 **ProgTest Themes** is a WebExtension for Google Chrome and Mozilla Firefox which works as a theme manager for [ProgTest](https://progtest.fit.cvut.cz).
 It adds other useful features, such as syntax highlighting or notifications.

+## Project Status
+This is a college student project.

+I am very grateful for every pull request that happens here.
+It makes the FIT life that much better.

+Thank you. ♥️

+Unfortunately, both me, the original author, as well as the maintainers that have come after me have had their personal goals change in a very short span of time.
+This project is something you focus on only during your study years and is very hard to keep updated once you finish school.

+If you, the user, a bug fixer, or even better, an innovator want to help maintain this project, send me an email or open an issue.

+After all, there is no limit to the number of managers in the Chrome WebStore and every helpful hand is more than welcome!

 ## Download

 [Chrome Web Store](https://chrome.google.com/webstore/detail/progtest-themes/eoofjghfpdplnjhbfflfnfogdjnedgjf) (supports any Chromium browser, e.g. Opera, Brave, new Microsoft Edge, etc.)